-NHS Lothian met all its key financial targets in 2019/20, delivering an underspend against its Revenue Resource Limit and a breakeven position against its Capital Resource Limit.
-Based on a review of NHS Lothian's financial performance, underlying position, financial reporting and achievement of savings targets at that time, we concluded that the Board had effective arrangements in place for financial management and the use of resources.
+NHS Lothian met all its key financial targets in 2020/21, delivering an underspend against its Revenue Resource Limit and a breakeven position against its Capital Resource Limit.
+This was achieved despite the impact of COVID-19 (£111million on a net spend basis) through close working with Scottish Government and receipt of additional funding to cover the additional COVID-19 costs.

+Based on a review of NHS Lothian's financial performance, underlying position, financial reporting and achievement of savings targets at that time, we concluded that the Board had effective arrangements in place for financial management and the use of resources, although recognising the significant resource pressures faced.